ovh/docs/pages/public_cloud/public_cloud_databases/mongodb_12_howto_migrate_to_production_or_advanced/guide.en-ca.md

 ## Concept

 The Public Cloud Databases MongoDB **Production** plan is intended for production applications on a high performance, scalable and secure cloud environment, while the **Advanced** plan will power large Enterprise-grade cloud workloads with advanced features.
-The migration of a cluster from a deprecated plan tp Production and Advanced plans is automatic.
+The migration of a cluster from a deprecated plan to a Production or Advanced plan is automatic.

 ## Instructions